-The three phases of filing for a divorce in Illinois are the temporary phase, the discovery phase, and the resolution phase, as described below.
+There are three phases: the temporary phase, the discovery phase, and the resolution phase, as described below.

-- Temporary phase is the initial 30-60 days after filing in which the court can resolve or manage pressing issues such a restraint against an abusive spouse.
+- The temporary phase is the initial 30-60 days after filing in which the court can resolve or manage pressing issues such a restraint against an abusive spouse.

-- Discovery phase is the fact-finding part where assets must be disclosed and confirmed, and issues like child support settled or referred to the court for resolution.
+- The discovery phase is the fact-finding part where assets must be disclosed and confirmed, and issues like child support settled or referred to the court for resolution.

-- Resolution phase is the settlement phase where parties present their settlement agreement to the court for review and acceptance.
+- The resolution phase is the settlement phase, where parties present their settlement agreement to the court for review and acceptance.
 This phase identifies all remaining issues.
 Anything unresolved in this phase must be set before the court and adjudicated in a trial.

 How long does a divorce take in Illinois?

-There is not just one simple divorce process in Illinois, so it is hard to estimate how long your divorce may take in Illinois.
-The speed of a divorce in Illinois depends on both parties and their situations.
-Circumstances such as whether there is property or the vital interests of children at stake affect how long it takes to get a divorce in Illinois.
+It is hard to estimate how long your divorce may take in Illinois.
+The speed of this process depends on both parties and their situations.
+Circumstances such as whether there is property or the vital interests of children at stake affect how long it takes to resolve everything.
 The divorce trial itself usually lasts a day or two.
 However, in uncommon circumstances, a divorce trial in Illinois can take years until it is finally resolved.

 Filing for Divorce in Illinois?